vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 ```
 USE_LOCAL_KERNEL_SERIES_YAML=1
 ```

-**Note** Instructions for creating the "~/.cranky.yaml" file are included in the accompanying document "cranky-env-conf.md"
+Instructions for creating the "~/.cranky.yaml" file are included in the "cranky-env-conf.md" document

+This document is now a part of the kteam-tools repo to ensure it is regularly updated along with the various tools it described.
+This information will no longer be maintained in Google Docs.

 ## Start The Kernel SRU Cycle